Breakfast Buffet! May 10th, 6pm

 Takoma Park, Maryland 20912

 The food we eat helps fuel our day.
 There is a growing awareness about healthier eating, but what exactly does that mean?
-It can be a small as drinking more water instead of soda or grabbing fruit instead of a candy bar.
-In accord with Dr. Amen at the Wisdom Path Healing Center, we follow and advise a plant based diet.
-Eating lower on the food chain as well as choosing local and seasonal foods, all make a great impact on our health with less repercussions on the planet.
+It can be as small as drinking more water instead of soda or grabbing fruit instead of a candy bar.
+In accordance with Dr. Amen at the Wisdom Path Healing Center, we follow and advise a plant-based diet.
+Eating lower on the food chain as well as choosing local and seasonal foods, all make a great impact on our health with fewer repercussions on the planet.

 Our diet is the greatest way we make a statement that reflects our values.
 Countless unseen moving parts are contributing to how the spinach from California or the kiwi from New Zealand made their way into our bowls.
 We go beyond ‘plant-based’ eating, living our concern for the environment, growing our own food, and showing support for our local farmers and growers.